rsvp/chess/README.md

 * As in life, today's bliss may be tomorrow's poison.
 * As long as an opening is reputed to be weak it can be played.
 * Attack the base of a pawn chain.
+* Attack their weaknesses, and emerge to their surprise.
 * Attack when you have the superior game, or else: lose your advantage.
+* Attack where the enemy is unprepared.
 * Attackers may regret bad moves, but it is worse to forever regret a passed opportunity.
 * Attacking two weaknesses simultaneously will wear out the defense.
 * Avoid checking your opponent, unless it improves your attack.
+* Avoid fighting unless the position is crucial.
 * Avoid moving the same piece twice in the opening.
 * Avoid piece exchanges when you control more squares.
+* Avoid what is strong, and strike at what is weak.
 * Avoidance of mistakes is the beginning, as it is the end, of mastery in chess.
+* Be extremely subtle, to the point of formlessness.
 * Be patient in times of crisis.
 * Be patient while calculating.
 * Be the chess player, not the chess piece.
 * Be the harshest critic of your own wins.
 * Be well enough prepared so that preparation does not play a role.
+* Be where your enemy is not.
 * Bear in mind the outlines of a possible future ending.
 * Begin with either e4 or d4, thus releasing two pieces.
 * Best by test: 1. e4.